Kevin Harvick: 2001: Cup Series debut, replacing Earnhardt

 For 2001, Childress planned to run Harvick in the No. 2 ACDelco Chevy in the Busch Series full-time again, while developing him into the Winston Cup Series with up to seven races in the No. 30 AOL Chevy.
 He planned to race Harvick for a full schedule in 2002.
 The death of Dale Earnhardt on the last lap of the 2001 Daytona 500 changed Childress's plans, and Harvick began his first Cup race the following week in the Dura Lube 400 at Rockingham, filling the seat vacated by Earnhardt's passing in the renumbered No. 29 GM Goodwrench Service Plus Chevrolet.

 On March 11, 2001, in the Cracker Barrel Old Country Store 500 at Atlanta Motor Speedway, only three weeks after Earnhardt's death, Harvick won his first career Winston Cup race in just his third start by narrowly edging Jeff Gordon.
 He won the race by only six one-thousandths of a second (.006).
-After the win, he paid tribute to Earnhardt, driving on the track backward with three fingers held aloft outside the driver's window as a show of honor and respect.
+After the win, he paid tribute to Earnhardt, driving a Polish Victory Lap on the track backward with three fingers held aloft outside the driver's window as a show of honor and respect.
 At the time, this broke the record for earliest career start for a driver to win a race in the Modern Era, since surpassed by Jamie McMurray and Trevor Bayne, both of whom accomplished the feat in their second starts, and then by Shane van Gisbergen in 2023 in his debut.

 He won his second career Cup race at Chicagoland Speedway in Joliet, Illinois.
 At the end of the season, he finished with two victories, six top-fives, and sixteen top-tens.
 Harvick was awarded the NASCAR Rookie of the Year Award and secured a ninth-place finish in the 2001 points standings.
 He also won the Busch Series championship, becoming the first driver to win the Busch Series championship while also driving full-time in the Winston Cup Series with a top-ten finish.
 Harvick would end the season winning six pole positions, and making 69 starts: 35 in the Cup Series, an appearance in the Winston, 33 in the Busch Series, and one in the Craftsman Truck Series at Richmond International Raceway for Rick Carelli.